 Stamped from the Beginning: The Definitive History of Racist Ideas in America National Book Award Winner #ad - George saunders, financial times, best Books of 2017 "Ambitious, well-researched and worth the time of anyone who wants to understand racism.
 Seattle times "a deep and often disturbing chronicling of how anti-black thinking has entrenched itself in the fabric of American society.
 The atlantic - winner of the 2016 national book award for nonfiction- a new york times bestseller- a washington post bestseller- Finalist for the 2016 National Book Critics Circle Award for Nonfiction- Named one of the Best Books of the Year by the Boston Globe, The Root, Bustle, - Washington Post, Chicago Review of Books, Buzzfeed, and Entropy Vintage.

 In this deeply researched and fast-moving narrative, Kendi chronicles the entire story of anti-black racist ideas and their staggering power over the course of American history.
 Du bois, and legendary activist Angela Davis.

-The People Could Fly: American Black FolktalesKnopf Books for Young Readers #ad - The People Could Fly: American Black Folktales #ad - All are beautifully readable.
+The People Could Fly: American Black FolktalesKnopf Books for Young Readers #ad - All are beautifully readable.
 Vintage.
 The well-known author retells 24 black American folk tales in sure storytelling voice: animal tales, supernatural tales, fanciful and cautionary tales, and slave tales of freedom.
 Fantasy science fiction.
 With the added attraction of 40 wonderfully expressive paintings by the Dillons, this collection should be snapped up.